The term “FOMO” stands for “fear of missing out.” It’s the fear of missing out on opportunities if you don’t act upon them now.

 We love the thought of being offered something special and get preferential treatment.
-You can offer this exclusivity to your potential customers at a price.
+You can offer this exclusivity in various forms, such as free shipping, to your potential customers at a price.

 People are willing to pay a premium price if they get access to exclusive content or deals.
 This is proved by the fact that Amazon Prime managed to get over 100 million U.S. subscribers.

 The FOMO rises if we realize that there’s someone else who’s also looking at the same thing as you.
 This becomes especially pronounced if the product or service that you seek is available in limited quantity.